sao-eht/ehthops/docs/source/running.rst

   - CORRDAT, a colon-separated list of data directories (correlation products) to use for SRC data, with higher precedence coming first

-    - Variable levels of subdirectories, which determines the value passed to the -d option
+    - Variable levels of subdirectories, the number of which determines the value passed to the -d option

       - Directories named after the pattern passed to the -p option